 When you think about a healthy mouth, what comes to mind?
 Most people think about the condition of the teeth, and the importance of brushing and flossing.
 While the health of your teeth is a critical component to complete oral health, it is not the only factor.

 The health of your gums is also important.
 Your gums perform several important functions.
 They sit snugly against your teeth, providing a protective barrier against bacterial invasion.
 They help to keep your teeth in their proper alignment.
 Your gums are also an important part of a beautiful smile.
 Taking care of your mouth is essential for protecting your periodontal health.
 Timothy H. Kindt, DDS can help.

 What is Gum Disease?

 Gum disease, also often referred to as periodontal disease, is a serious, and progressive, oral health issue.
 When it first sets in, it is almost impossible to detect, but it can quickly lead to the destruction of your gums, your teeth, and your jawbone.

 Gum disease starts when oral bacteria irritate your gums.
 When this happens, the tissue becomes inflamed.
 Inflammation causes the gums to pull away from the teeth, creating pockets.
-Bacteria fall below the gum line, and continue to attack the gums while also attacking the periodontal ligaments and jawbone.
+Bacteria falls below the gum line, and continues to attack the gums while also attacking the periodontal ligaments and jawbone.
 Pockets grow deeper, your gums recede, your teeth become loose, and they may even fall out.
 It is also possible for bacteria to enter your bloodstream, which can lead to serious health complications like heart disease and diabetes.